Predicting electromagnetic counterparts using low-latency, gravitational-wave data products: Demonstration on real examples

 \subsection{Comparison of ejecta mass and \textit{HasEjecta}}

-As stated above, each binary system sample has a value for the ejecta mass $m_{\rm ej}$.
-To estimate the fraction of samples with potentially detectable ejecta, we define \textit{HasEjecta}, the percentage of samples having $m_{\rm ej} > 3 \times 10^{-4}M_\odot$.
-The value of this threshold is argued by the fact that $1.5 \times 10^{-4} M_\odot$ is the minimum mass ejecta for a BNS (based on the disk wind mass fit), and as a consequence we consider that a configuration produces noticeable ejecta when the total ejecta is at least twice as large as this default value.
 The definition of \textit{HasEjecta} is similar to that of \textit{HasRemnant}~\citep{Chatterjee:2019avs}, a low-latency data based product provided by the LVC.
 In Table~\ref{tab:has_ejecta}, we compare \textit{HasRemnant} and \textit{HasEjecta} calculated in two ways: (i) the MBTA samples described in Section~\ref{sec:MBTA_uncertainties}, and (ii) sampling the waveform model posteriors of PE results.
 From this table, the three quantities give consistent results.
 From the list of three events mentioned at the beginning of this section, only two of them (GW170817 and GW190425) have non-negligible \textit{HasEjecta}.

 Therefore in Figure~\ref{fig:mej_nonzero} there is an illustration of mass ejecta $m_\mathrm{ej}$ distribution for GW170817 and GW190425.
 This figure suggests that the low-latency based method presented in this paper reproduces fairly well the predictions one could get by means of the offline PE posteriors, however, further studies of other events are required for a final conclusion.